 The DAPP Direct Job Placement Fair is a unique experience for participating employers.
 DAPP will pair employers with a woman of color in-house counsel (“ WOC in-house counsel”), who will assist employers in selecting a student for the summer.
 The WOC in-house counsel will consult with the employer to learn the firm culture, business model, and intern qualifications and characteristics desired by the institution.
 The WOC in-house counsel will then attend the job placement fair as the employer’s representative, and interview and select students based on their potential to be a good fit with the employer.
 DAPP will ultimately match employers with a student interviewed and recommended by the WOC in-house counsel.
 During the client-readiness boot camp, the selected student will learn about their employer’s business model and practices, along with basic skills needed to be an effective legal intern.

 The benefit of participating in DAPP Direct is two-fold for employers – the ability to hire a highly-qualified, women of color law student who has received tailored professional development and other training that will maximize her chance of success, and the unique opportunity to build a relationship with a women of color in-house counsel.

 For more information about DAPP Direct, if you would like to sponsor this initiative, or if your organization would like to host a student during the summer, please complete the contact form below.

-The DAPP Direct Job Placement Fair will give 1L law students the opportunity to interview for a paid internship with a law firm and/or corporation during the summer of 2020.
-Selected students must attend the DAPP Direct Job Fair in Atlanta on February 9-10, 2020.
-Selected students must also attend the client-readiness boot camp in Dallas, Texas and other professional development training sessions as required.
-Limited travel assistance is available upon request.
+The DAPP Direct Job Placement Fair gives 1L law students the opportunity to interview for a paid internship with a law firm and/or corporation during the summer after their 1L year.
+Selected students must attend the DAPP Direct Job Fair, which typically takes place in February.
+Selected students must also attend the client-readiness boot camp and other professional development training sessions as required.
+When in person, limited travel assistance is available upon request.